KabuchoG/printf/README.md

-This repository contains collaborative printf projects
+This repository contains collaborative printf projects.
+_printf is a custom